xavibenjamin/brightpixels.blog/_posts/2016-05-16-our-one-year-anniversary.md

 ---
 title: Our One Year Anniversary
 date: 2016-05-16 11:21:00 -05:00
-tags:
-- personal
-layout: post
 custom_type: post
 subtitle: We've been married for a year now.
 It's flown by.
+categories:
+- Life
 ---

 <figure class="extendout">
   <img src="{{ site.url }}/uploads/2016/05/kelly-and-i-laughing.jpg" alt="I don't know what was said or done, but apparently we found it hilarious.">
-  <figcaption>I don't know what was said or done, but apparently we found it hilarious.</figcaption>
+  <figcaption>I don't know what was said or done, but apparently we found it hilarious</figcaption>
 </figure>

 You might've noticed the site went dark this week.
 Last Monday, May 9, was my one year wedding anniversary with the most amazing woman I've ever met.